Reclaimed Water Conservation Schedule - Nocatee

 Item

-• New landscape watering exceptions are now in effect.
-The SJRWMD allows additional watering days for new landscaping.
-Potable water will still be available for outdoor watering use on the two scheduled days per week reclaimed water is not available in your zone.
+Outdoor potable water by spigot will still be available on the two days per week when reclaimed water is unavailable in your zone.

 Item